Not all IIoT platforms are created equal

 For IIoT, the local connectivity is the area that will make or break any solution.
 By virtue of the real-time environment IIoT operate in, sound local connectivity is critical in the successful implementation of any solution.

-Talk to any technology provider out there, whether hardware or software, and they will tell you about their “IoT Platform.”
+Technology providers, whether hardware or software, will tell you about their “IoT platforms.”
 When evaluating platforms against the above reference architecture, most platforms are incomplete or if they are complete, it is only for a specific niche area.

 Reading up on completed IoT projects, it is apparent that the above is a true state of affairs.
 It is estimated that a complete, value-adding IoT solution involves an average of 20 to 35 vendors.
 This is not necessarily a bad thing, as different customers have different requirements, but it does mean more points of potential failure.
 Some customers may have the bottom layers sorted out already but need a software platform and applications and others may need connectivity between the lower levels and their existing software applications.